pboivin/filament-peek/docs/page-previews.md

     // ...
 ```

-Then, add the `PreviewAction` class to the page's actions:
+Add the `PreviewAction` class to the page's actions:

 ```php
 protected function getActions(): array